Wayfind Legal Clinics

 You will learn legal practice skills like client interviewing, legal analysis, and written communication.
 In the microenterprise clinics, you will also learn about various legal areas of business law including contracts, business formation, and intellectual property.
 In the nonprofit clinics, you will learn about various areas of nonprofit law, including board governance, tax, lease agreements and corporate viability.

 The volunteer lawyers work in a variety of settings ranging from the largest law firms in Seattle to mid-size firms to solo practitioners.
 You will have an opportunity to network with transactional lawyers and work side by side with them.

 What kind of a commitment do you need to make to be involved?

-Law students must volunteer for at least three clinics during the academic year (which runs from October through June) and complete the training.
+Law students must volunteer for at least two to four 3-hour clinics during the academic year (which runs from October through June) and complete the training.
 See the training section for details.

 How do I apply?

 The application period for the 2016-17 academic year has closed.
 Additional students may be able to participate starting in winter or spring if space becomes available.
 Please contact email@example.com with questions.

 What training is offered?